davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 is added to the liquidity index (as shown above).
 This means that the aToken liquidity index is constantly changing too.

-Recall that the aToken's rebased balance is just the balance on disk multiplied by the liquidity index.
+Recall that the aToken's rebased balance is just the balance in storage multiplied by the liquidity index.

-If both values (balance-on-disk and liquidity index) are constantly changing, how can we hope to reliably compute a value based on them?
+If both values (balance-in-storage and liquidity index) are constantly changing, how can we hope to reliably compute a value based on them?

 Short of checkpointing both values _each time they change_ -- which would be